raphael-group/hetdetect/README.md

 It also produces a colored BAF scatterplot, as such:
 ![](/assets/images/chr8.png)

+where blue points show the false positive het SNPs that are filtered from the VCF.
 These plots can be found in the specific outdirectory provided as input to `run_hetdetect.py`.

 ## Installation